Among Us: Gameplay

-An alternative 'Hide and Seek' gamemode was added in December 2022.
-There are no meetings or ejections, and a single Impostor (whose identity is known to the Crewmates) attempts to kill all Crewmates within a fixed countdown timer.
-Crewmates must hide or flee from the Impostor and can complete tasks to roll down the timer, as well as enter vents for a brief time to hide from Impostors.
-Crewmates are also given a display showing their proximity to an Impostor as well as the number of remaining Crewmates.
+An alternative "Hide and Seek" game mode was added in December 2022.
+There are no meetings or ejections, and a single Impostor, known as the seeker (whose identity is known to the Crewmates), attempts to kill all Crewmates within a fixed countdown timer.
+Crewmates must hide or flee from the Impostor and can complete tasks to roll down the timer, as well as enter vents for a brief time to hide from the Impostor.
+Impostors cannot perform sabotages or enter vents in this mode.
+Crewmates are also given a display showing their proximity to the Impostor as well as the number of remaining Crewmates.
+Near the end of the round, the Impostor obtains a "seek" button allowing them to see where Crewmates are.

-Prior to each game, various options can be adjusted to customize aspects of gameplay, such as player movement speed, the allowed number of emergency meetings, number of tasks and visual tasks, or whether or not an Impostor is revealed after being voted off, allowing participants to manually balance the game's settings to their desires.
-Players may modify their own appearances with cosmetics, including skins, hats, visors and pets, some of which are purchasable as microtransactions.
+Before each game, various options can be adjusted to customize aspects of gameplay, such as player movement speed, the allowed number of emergency meetings, number of tasks and visual tasks, or whether or not an Impostor is revealed after being voted off, allowing participants to manually balance the game's settings to their desires.

+Players may modify their own appearances with cosmetics, including skins, hats, visors, and pets, some of which are purchasable as microtransactions.